rgora/k_ISC/README.md

 vib_normal_modes
 vibspectrum

-The values of SOC and of the adiabatic energy gap E(S)-E(T) should be changed in script.
+The values of SOC (in here the sum of squares of absolute magnitudes of SOC matrix elements between S and all three components of T state) and of the adiabatic energy gap E(S)-E(T) must be provided as well.

 ## Usage ##